 Democrat Rep. Sheila Jackson Lee cites racism as source of United Airlines incident in a statement

-Democratic Rep. Shiela Jackson Lee said she was an "easy target" and alleged racism may be behind accusations she received preferential treatment on a United Airlines flight last week.
+Democratic Rep. Sheila Jackson Lee said she was an "easy target" and alleged racism may be behind accusations she received preferential treatment on a United Airlines flight last week.

 The Texas congresswoman sent a series of Tweets on Tuesday reposting her statement about the Dec.
 18 incident, in which she said she and and a flight attendant, both African Americans, were “seemingly an easy target.”
 She originally released the statement Friday on Facebook.